Northeast Piscataquis, Maine: Williamsburg

 The town of Williamsburg was dissolved and incorporated into Northeast Piscataquis in 1940.
 Williamsburg was located in the southern part of Piscataquis County, 17 miles north-east of Dover-Foxcroft.
 It was located to the west of Brownville.
 The West Branch of the Pleasant River ran through the town.

 It was the hometown of Lieutenant Colonel Walter Goodale Morrill.

-The area was first settled by people of European descent during the first decades of the 19th century and was incorporated as a town in 1820.
-In 1870, the town's population was 176, but the town grew to 444 residents for the 1880 census.
+The area was first settled by people of European descent during the first decades of the 19th century, and was incorporated as a town in 1820.

+In 1870, the town's population was 176, and this grew to 444 for the 1880 census.
 The 1900 census showed that Williamsburg had a population of 117, the smallest of all incorporated towns in the county.
 In 1910, it had a population of 138, the second smallest population of any incorporated place in the county.
-In 1920, the population dropped to 82 residents and in 1930, the final census as a separate town, Williamsburg's population was 67 people.
+In 1920, the population dropped to 82 residents.
+In 1930, its final census as a separate town, Williamsburg's population was 67 people.